Sales Skills for Accountants? The Top Five Reasons Accountants Don’t Convert Their Sales Proposals

 What leads to an accountant or advisor becoming a proposal chaser?

 It could be that you don’t have a structured sales process; or it could be that one of the steps in your sales process is broken.
 Just as with a chain, it only takes one link to be broken for the entire chain to be broken, and so it is with your sales process.
 If one step is broken, the entire process is broken and you fail to convert proposals.
+To help you get the right system in place, the value of selling skills for accountants is hard to understate.

 In my 25-plus years of consulting to businesses around marketing, selling, and innovation, here are the top 5 reasons I’ve seen on why accountants don’t convert their sales proposals…